Yorba Linda, CA (PRWEB)

-LabRoots will host the webinar October 3, 2017, beginning at 06:00am EDT, 12:00pm CEST.
-To learn more about this event, discover the continuing education credits offered, or to register for free, click here.
+LabRoots is hosting the event on April 17, 2018; the webinar will begin at 8 a.m.
+PDT, 11 a.m.
+EDT.
+To learn more about this event and the speakers, discover the continuing education credits that will be offered, or to register for free, click here.

 Share article on social media or email: